madeofpendletonwool/PinePods/completed_todos.md

 - [] Mobile loading screen causes search to jump to right and playing pod to go too low
 - [] On mobile nextcloud doesn't redirect back after adding
 - [] mobile version giving one of two share links wrong.
 Provides the current server - which on mobile is wrong

-done but needs testing

-- [x] client local download function fix in v2.
-Needed to rebuild with js_sys directly.
-- [] Need android compiling alternative to reqwest
+- [] Need android compiling alternative to reqwest - Maybe not?

 People stuff left: